gpapadog/Bird_Plant_Interactions/README.md

 represent the order with which the files should be used/ran.
 A short description of each file is included here.

--- 0_Bias_visualization.R: This code can be used to replicate Figure 1 of the manuscript where we visualize the geographic and taxonomic biases of the individual studies.
+- 0_Bias_visualization.R: This code can be used to replicate Figure 1 of the manuscript where we visualize the geographic and taxonomic biases of the individual studies.
 This code is not necessary to be run for the remaining analyses.

--- 1_Aves_subset_data.R: This code MUST be run before any subsequent analysis.
+- 1a_Aves_subset_data.R: This code MUST be run before any subsequent analysis.
 This code loads the data and processes them into matrices and data frames that can be used in subsequent analysis.
 The processed data need to be saved to a local directory.
 That directory can be specified at the beginning of the code.

---
+- 1b_get_order.R: This code MUST be run in order to be able to plot the analysis results later.
+This code acquires the order with which the bird and plant species should be plotted if we want plotting to be ordered by taxonomic information.
+Getting the correct order is necessary in order to visually investigate whether posterior probabilities of interaction are taxonomically structured.

+- 2a_analysis.R: The main code for performing the analysis using the proposed method.

 ### References